Pylons/pyramid/docs/narr/traversal.rst

    config = Configurator(root_factory=Root)

-Using the ``root_factory`` argument to a :class:`pyramid.config.Configurator` constructor tells your :app:`Pyramid` application to call this root factory to generate a root resource whenever a request enters the application.
-This root factory is also known as the global root factory.
+The ``root_factory`` argument to the :class:`pyramid.config.Configurator` constructor registers this root factory to be called to generate a root resource whenever a request enters the application.
+The root factory registered this way is also known as the global root factory.
 A root factory can alternately be passed to the ``Configurator`` as a :term:`dotted Python name` which can refer to a root factory defined in a different module.

-A root factory is passed a :term:`request` object and it is expected to return an object which represents the root of the resource tree.
-All :term:`traversal` will begin at this root resource.
+If no :term:`root factory` is passed to the :app:`Pyramid` :term:`Configurator` constructor, or if the ``root_factory`` value specified is ``None``, a *default* root factory is used.
+The default root factory always returns a resource that has no child resources; it is effectively empty.

 Usually a root factory for a traversal-based application will be more complicated than the above ``Root`` class; in particular it may be associated with a database connection or another persistence mechanism.

-If no :term:`root factory` is passed to the :app:`Pyramid` :term:`Configurator` constructor, or the ``root_factory`` is specified as the value ``None``, a *default* root factory is used.
-The default root factory always returns a resource that has no child resources; it is effectively empty.

 .. sidebar:: Emulating the Default Root Factory